 Bicclescombe Park has a strong fundamental character as a traditional public park in a tranquil setting.
 This family park boasts various facilities, a mix of new and old landscape features, play area, formal bedding area with Victorian floral layouts.
-The park has seven tennis courts and pavilion which are leased to the local tennis club.
+The park has six tennis courts and pavilion which are leased to the local tennis club.
 A heavy commitment by the club towards junior development helps to attract young people from all over North Devon and the annual tournament in August is attended by people from all over the country.
-A corn mill which was restored into working order by the Rotary Club of Ilfracombe in the 1960/70's provides an added attraction for the general public, as does the adjoining tea rooms and picnic area which is open to the public from Easter until the end of October.
-A Sensory Garden was constructed by local community groups in 2001.
+A corn mill which was restored into working order by the Rotary Club of Ilfracombe in the 1960/70's provides an added attraction for the general public.
+More recently, further works to the mill wheel have improved the visual aspect, as does the adjoining tea rooms and picnic area which is open to the public from Easter until the end of October.
+The Sensory Garden is maintained by a local adult group with varying needs.
 With water playing an important role within the park, this provides both sound and light reflection for those with sensory impairments.
-The pond and lake have also been well utilised by the local model boat club.
-Educational activities that have taken place recently have proved very popular with local schools, as have the events that have taken place in the park which have been an added attraction for all sections of the community.
+The play area continues to evolve with the addition of new play equipment to provide challenges to children of all ages.
+Educational activities that have taken place recently have proved very popular with local schools, as have the events in the park which have been an added attraction for all sections of the community.